orgua/shepherd_v2_planning/99_open_tasks.rst

 - unit-tests for virtual harvester (adc and ivc)
 - unit-tests for programmer
+- integrate Programmer into Py-Kernel-PRU-Chain -> Kernel needs to swap image and restart PRU
 - update herd with latest command-changes -> done, todo: test
 - write plausible data as cal, if module is missing -> default_cal, wrong cal can trigger a exception
 - py should know about pru-state -> error if no contact can be established, same with kernel-module when sysfs is offline